 Prince Kitashirakawa Yoshihisa and his staff during Japanese Landing

-Before Japanese occupation, a mass addiction to opium developed among the Taiwanese population, creating a massive market for opium imports.
-When the Japanese occupied Taiwan, they took over and created a monopoly for the opium industry.
+Before the Japanese occupation, mass addiction to opium developed among the Taiwanese population, creating a massive market for opium imports.
+When the Japanese occupied Taiwan, they took over and created a monopoly on the opium industry.
 However, instead of expanding on the monopoly, the Japanese attempted to increase public health and lessen widespread opium addiction.
-By controlling the opium business and regulating distribution, the Japanese hoped to discourage opium use and decrease the number of opium users.
+By controlling the opium business and regulating the distribution, the Japanese hoped to discourage opium use and decrease the number of opium users.
 The only pre-Japanese occupation monopoly was salt.
-When the Japanese assumed control of the salt monopoly industry, they expanded the salt manufacturing rate and amount by growing the salt farms from 1700 acres to 60,000 acres.
+When the Japanese assumed control of the salt monopoly industry, they expanded the salt manufacturing rate and the amount by growing the salt farms from 1700 acres to 60,000 acres.
 The salt would be provided to financially support Japan.
 Taiwan became essential to Japan as an economic and agricultural, supplying Japan with food sources, metals, and other resources not domestically available.
 As Taiwan used its resources to help supply Japan, Japan helped industrialize Taiwan to increase production rates, which increased supply rates to Japan.
 Taiwan’s development was built on agricultural production rates, modernization, and industrialization of Taiwan, along with population growth.
 Taiwan’s manufacturing was influenced by imported industrial products and the construction of modern industries and factories.
 Taiwan’s agricultural and industrial development were essential investments for both Taiwan and Japan because the industrialization of Taiwan and construction of modern industrial factories improved the agrarian production rate, mining of valuable natural materials, such as metals, and increased travel time between ports in Taiwan which increased export and import rates.
 The industrial growth helped develop and industrialize Taiwan to such an increased rate that by 1933, 7,000 factories were constructed.
 The growth rate of the sugar industry, the most crucial supply to Japan, increased 6% annually from 1912 to 1940.

 Taiwan, the Israel of the East: How China, Japan, the United States Influenced the Forming of a New Nation